LzinmGhost/AimBot/README.md

 Note: The project is in beta version; we are uncertain whether it will continue to alpha or V1, but we are committed to its progression.

 Thank you.
+     Our means of communication are via discord, silva557_ and silva_bsb we are different people only with the same surnames.

     ███████████████████████████
     ███████▀▀▀░░░░░░░▀▀▀███████